Flexible Pension Alternative - Uncrystallised Funds Pension Lump Sum (UFPLS).

 There is an alternative: Uncrystallised Funds Pension Lump Sum (UFPLS)

 This is a new concept that started in 2015.
 A lump sum drawn directly from uncrystallised money purchase pensions.

 It is possible to take a series of UFPLSs, each of which will be treated as a mix of 25% tax free cash and 75% taxable funds.

-The disadvantage is that unlike flexible access drawdown, it isn’t possible to take the tax free cash without receiving taxable income.
+The dis-advantage is that unlike flexible access drawdown, it is not possible to take the tax free cash without receiving taxable income.

 Once an individual takes a UFPLS, the £4000 money purchase annual allowance applies i.e. the maximum total payments that can be paid into a pension fund for you each year reduces from £40000 to £4000.